Case: Ramirent renewed its digital services with a customer-centric approach – North Patrol provided consulting support for the project

 Evaluating suitable technology solutions and facilitating the procurement process

 The renewal project is currently underway with the aim of launching the new website in early summer 2024.
 However, we are already thinking further ahead.
-As Marika Salmi, the Marketing Development Manager at Ramirent Findland, points out: "This isn't a one-time effort – the website development doesn't stop at launch.
-Results will be measured, and based on them, we'll continue to evolve.
-The work goes on."
+As Marika Salmi, the Marketing Development Manager at Ramirent Finland, points out:

 Mikko Jokela